Zeta Functions and the (Linear) Logic of Markov Processes: Graphings and dynamical systems

-For $d=1$ and $\phi=1$ the constant function equal to $1$, this is the Artin-Mazur \cite{artinmazur} zeta function:
+For $k=1$ and $\phi=1$ the constant function equal to $1$, this is the Artin-Mazur \cite{artinmazur} zeta function:

-Now, we are working with measured spaces, so it is natural to consider the following measured variant of the Ruelle zeta function (defined for measure-preserving maps\footnote{Based on the result of \autoref{proposition:zetagraphingmeas}, a definition for general \nsmp maps could be obtained using the method used by Seiller \cite{seiller-goig} to define a generalised measurement between graphings.
+Since we work with measured spaces, we consider the following measured variant of Ruelle's zeta function (defined for measure-preserving maps\footnote{Based on the result of \autoref{proposition:zetagraphingmeas}, a definition for general \nsmp maps could be obtained using the method used by the author \cite{seiller-goig} to define a generalised measurement between graphings.
 However, we considered this to be out of the scope of this work.}).
-Suppose that we work with a measured space $(M,\mathcal{B},\mu)$ and that $\Fix{f^{m}}$ is of finite measure:
+Suppose we work with a measured space $(M,\mathcal{B},\mu)$ and that $\Fix{f^{m}}$ is of finite measure: